-As of December 31, 2012 and 2011, our debt had an estimated fair value of \$47.7 billion and \$45.1 billion, respectively.
+As of December 31, 2013 and 2012, our debt had an estimated fair value of \$51.8 billion and \$47.7 billion, respectively.
 The estimated fair value of our publicly traded debt is based on quoted market values for the debt.
 To estimate the fair value of debt for which there are no quoted market prices, we use interest rates available to us for debt with similar terms and remaining maturities.
+See Note 21 for additional information on our subsidiary guarantee structures.